-MRC delivers work readiness programs and support to assist migrant jobseekers in securing sustainable employment outcomes.
-Many jobseekers have found secure employment after completing one of MRC’s employment programs.
+MRCN delivers work readiness programs and support to assist migrant jobseekers in securing sustainable employment outcomes.
+Many jobseekers have found secure employment after completing one of MRCN’s employment programs.

-The programs have intakes up to four times per year and to be considered for a place in a course you must register and attend a pre course interview.
+The programs have on average two intakes each per year and to be considered for a place in a course you must register and attend a pre course interview.
 Numbers for each course are limited.
-Level 1 or 2 English is always an advantage to being considered for a place, particularly when accredited courses are being provided and assessed.
+Level II or III English is always an advantage to being considered for a place, particularly when accredited courses are being provided and assessed.

 Employment Programs on offer

-Funded by Skills Tasmania Training and Work Pathway Program 2020 the ASSET program offers CALD (Culturally and Linguistically Diverse) clients the opportunity to prepare for work in the Aged Care Services area.
-Upon completion of the program students will have the opportunity to apply for jobs with our partner Masonic Care Tasmania in areas of Catering, Cleaning and Laundry.
-Training will occur 1 day per week for 15 weeks and include both job readiness training and accredited units relevant to the sector.
+Funded by Skills Tasmania Training and Work Pathway Program 2021 the Aged Care Program (ACP) offers two options for CALD (Culturally and Linguistically Diverse) clients the opportunity to prepare for work in the Aged Care Sector.
+On completion, program students will have the opportunity to apply for jobs with our partner Masonic Care Tasmania in areas of catering, cleaning and laundry.
+Training will occur one day per week for 15 weeks and include both job readiness training and accredited units relevant to the sector.
 A minimum of Level II Spoken and Written English is required for this program.

-The CARE program is funded by Skills Tasmania Training and Work Pathways Program 2020
+The DSP is funded by Skills Tasmania Training and Work Pathways Program 2021

 Find out more